 Rates

-In order to make osteopathic care more accessible, I offer a sliding scale.
+This means people’s fee for the same service differs based on their ability to pay.
 As you’re thinking about where you fall on this scale, please thoughtfully consider your resources.
 One common pitfall in relating to a sliding scale is that people with family wealth but temporary personal scarcity select a lower rate than people with temporary abundance but no safety net.

 The descriptions below are not meant to perfectly describe any person’s reality, but to evoke a general sense of access to resources.
 Please select whichever most closely describes your circumstances.